Categories: Technology

 We have only scratched the surface of the potential of holograms not only for advances in technology across many disciplines, but also as a metaphor for how our brains process information and how the universe may be organized.

-There are many possibilities that we haven’t discussed, and these include holographic acoustic levitation as well as the entertainment industry such as “reviving” dead performers (although not technically a hologram, but rather elaborate stage illusion), holographic fashion shows, and the huge potential in gaming and virtual reality.
+There are many possibilities that we haven’t discussed, and these include holographic acoustic levitation as well as the entertainment industry such as “reviving” dead performers (although not technically a hologram, but a rather elaborate stage illusion), holographic fashion shows, and the huge potential in gaming and virtual reality.

 Holography may very well be the science that will lead us to unlocking our understanding ourselves, as well as a means of propelling our technology to unimaginable heights.